Hiromichi Yahara: Escape and capture

 When Lieutenant General Cho and Lieutenant General Mitsuru Ushijima decided to commit ritualistic suicide in Mabuni caves, Yahara requested permission to commit seppuku alongside them, but Ushijima refused, telling him "If you die there will be no one left who knows the truth about the battle of Okinawa.
 Bear the temporary shame but endure it.
 This is an order from your army commander."
 Cho instructed Yahara to make his way through the American lines to northern Okinawa and report to Tokyo on what had happened, and gave him 500 yen for the journey.

 After the two generals had committed suicide, Yahara hid with several other staff officers in a small cave whose entrance they had blocked with stone and waited for the opportunity to escape.
 After hearing American troops drilling into the rock above them they relocated to another cave before deciding to split up.
 Disguising himself as a civilian, he made his way down Mahuni Hill and eventually joined two other soldiers, the three of them joining a large group of approximately 50 civilians sheltering in a cave.
 The group was discovered by the Americans who following an air attack on the cave convinced the group to surrender.
-Yahara lead them out and was mistakenly judged to be a Japanese English teacher.
+Yahara led them out and was mistakenly judged to be a Japanese English teacher.
 He was taken to a holding camp before being taken to a house on Chinen Peninsula which he shared with 30 other civilian refugees.
 He later joined a work detail before eventually three weeks after his escape from the 32nd Army headquarters his true identity was discovered by the U.S. military.
 Now a prisoner of war with privileges due to his rank as having been the third highest ranked Japanese officer on the island, he was transferred to 10th Army headquarters where he was interrogated.

 Following the end of the war Yahara was repatriated back home to Japan in January 1946.